 Emirates Park Zoo

 The zoo is wheelchair friendly and accessible for both children and adults with disabilities and offers several animal interactions and experiences that you can enjoy.
 Kids under 2 years are free.
 Wheelchairs are available to hire but are given out on a first-come, first-served basis.
-There’s no indicated discounted price for special needs on their website, but you can ring up the park before your visit you’ll be able to clarify.
+There’s no indicated discounted price for special needs on their website, but you can ring up the park before your visit.